pixelunion/bc-scroll-link/readme.md

 # Bigcommerce Scroll Link Module

-Scroll to the top or any ID
+Scroll to the top or any ID / class

 ### Installation